World Cities Summit 2022 (Virtual)

 WCS 2022 seeks to address this with its theme of Liveable and Sustainable Cities: Emerging Stronger.
 The Summit is a convening point for global mayors, business leaders and knowledge experts to exchange and co-create city solutions for liveable and sustainable cities, and will engage cities, businesses and experts at the highest levels to discuss how cities can emerge stronger through prolonged and unpredictable disruptions.

-This 8th edition of WCS will be an in-person conference.
-The 4-day event will comprise the main conference, which includes plenaries and tracks, and other key events such as the Lee Kuan Yew World Prize Lecture, Award Ceremony and Banquet, WCS Mayors Forum, WCS Young Leaders Symposium, and an expo.
+The 8th edition of WCS was held in person from 31 July - 2 August 2022.
+The 4-day event featured key plenaries and tracks, and other events such as the Lee Kuan Yew World Prize Lecture, Award Ceremony and Banquet, WCS Mayors Forum, WCS Young Leaders Symposium, and an expo.

-This year, the Summit will also see the inaugural in-person WCS Smart Cities Workshop, following the success of the virtual edition in 2021.
+This year, the Summit also featured the inaugural WCS Smart Cities Workshop, following the success of the virtual edition in 2021.
 WCS sessions, networking, physically co-located events and partner events will also take place at the Summit, organised by partners and sponsors.

 For more details, please read our conference Concept Note here.